What do they look like?

 The koala is a well-known and popular animal, endemic to Australia but recognised around the world.
 It is a tree-dwelling marsupial with large furry ears, a prominent black nose, long sharp claws adapted for climbing and no tail.
 Fur colour varies from pale grey in north Australia to grey-brown in the south.

-Despite being called 'koala bears' for many years, koalas are actually marsupials.
+Despite being called 'koala bears' for many years, koalas are marsupials.
 While bears give birth to well-developed young, newborn koalas are tiny enough to fit on your thumbnail, and are raised in their mother's pouch.

 The closest relative of the koala is the wombat - both animals have pouches which open towards the rear.
 This is fine for the wombat, but koalas need strong muscles ringing the pouch to keep their young from falling out.